 ATP expresses concern for Peng Shuai but does not suspend tournaments in China

+Peng Shuai: ATP expresses safety concerns but does not suspend tournaments in China

 The ATP has expressed concern for Peng Shuai but stopped short of joining the WTA in suspending tournaments in China